Ordinath/tool_juggler/tool_examples/readme.md

 # Tool Juggler - Tool Uploading Documentation

 This document explains the process and requirements for uploading a new tool to the Tool Juggler platform.
-The folder provided contains two examples of tools that can be uploaded to the platform.
-To test the functionality, archive these folders into a zip file and either drag and drop them or use the upload menu within the Tool Juggler frontend UI.
+The folder contains examples of tools that can be uploaded to the platform.
+To test the functionality, archive these folders into a zip file and upload them using the Tool Juggler frontend drag-and-drop box.

 ## Manifest File Structure

 The `manifest.json` file is a key component of the tool uploading process, as it provides necessary information about the tool.
 The following is an example of a basic `manifest.json` template:

+**Note:** The `name`, `tool_type`, and `tool_definition` fields in the manifest file are always required.
+Make sure to provide these fields when creating a new tool.

 ```json
 {